limpyd/redis-limpyd-jobs/README.rst

-its status to ``STATUSES.DELAYED``) during its execution (note that you may also want to set the ``delayed_until`` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds)
+its status to ``STATUSES.DELAYED``) during its execution (note that you may also want to set the ``delayed_until`` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds).

+It can also be called if the job's status was set to ``STATUSES.DELAYED`` while still in the ``waiting`` list of the queue.

 -  ``queue``: The queue from which the job was fetched.